 The other day, I watched a documentary by New Hampshire Public Television on bird migration.
-I learned a few startling facts about habitat loss and other pressures that decimate bird populations, but most alarming of all was that their mortality while migrating is as high as 85%.
-I doubt that is due to hurricanes and low seasonal food, though these are real risks that the birds have always faced.
-I’m sure that the majority is due to human activity:
+I learned a few startling facts about habitat loss and other pressures that decimate bird populations.
+Most alarming of all was that their mortality while migrating is as high as 85%.
+I doubt that is due to hurricanes and low seasonal food, though these are real risks that birds have always faced.
+I’m sure that most are due to human activity:

 - Building and tower lights on at night throwing birds off course, exhausting and killing them.
 Birds migrate at night, and the light of the moon used to guide them.
 Now, our overlit cities and buildings misguide them.

 - Critical habitat loss on migration routes.
 Birds need to land and feed and stay according to the season and weather, before proceeding north (or south) again.